librallu/RICM4Projet/reports/week5.5/week5.5.rst

 It's possible to make a virtualBox with all the toolchain installed.
 It can be the simplier way to distribute our contributions.

+We've also looked at cython that is a way to make programs in python with C types for making optimized programs.
+It can be a good compromise.

 Useful Links
 ============